Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 The starting amount is always the first digit in the set.
-This is before we calculate the difference between the numbers.

-<br /><br />

-The starting amount is very important as you could start anywhere.
-What ever you set the starting value to will be the first number in the set.

 <br /><br />